 The vMR can be used to model and structure a variety of common clinical concepts useful for CDS.
 This document aims to illustrate how some of these concepts map to vMR classes and provides some high-level guidance on how to perform such mappings.
 Note that this document is not intended to act as a comprehensive guide on how to perform such mappings or to provide a comprehensive list of all clinical concepts and categories found in a patient record.
 Rather, it is intended to provide general guidance on the most common concepts facing clinicians at the point of care.

 Many concepts in vMR have a coded attribute to describe the semantics of the instance of a class.
 For instance, procedure concepts such as ImagingOrder or LabOrder inherit a procedureCode (CD) attribute from ProcedureBase.
 In addition to such semantic attributes, other attributes are often provided to represent specific characteristics of a concept.
 For instance, ProcedureBase defines a procedureMethod which provides additional information about how the procedure is to be performed.
 Similarly, LaboratoryOrder specifies a specimen attribute.
 Yet, many terminologies often precoordinate some of these characteristics directly into the semantic code.
 Attributes such as method, and specimen are often embedded in the test name (e.g., blood culture, Chest X-ray).
 In such cases, artifact developers may chose to ignore those characteristics of a concept already precoordinated in the concept's semantic code as such attributes are generally optional in nature.
 However, terminologies may not be entirely consistent in their degree of precoordination, and as such, an artifact author may need to resort to some post-coordination in order to properly describe the concept.
 Furthermore, in some cases, the Artifact Author may wish to provide more specific semantics than what is specified by the base semantic term (e.g., blood taken from the R antecubital fossa).
 In some cases, an artifact author may also choose to provide a post-coordinated version of the concept even though the semantic code for the concept is precoordinated in order to facilitate computability of the term.
-Precoordinated terms pose a significant parsing challenge without the aid of terminology services and, in cases where no such service exist, an artifact author may choose to specify specific characteristics of the concept even if these are already precoordinated in the term itself.
+Precoordinated terms pose a significant parsing challenge without the aid of terminology services and, in cases where no such service exists, an artifact author may choose to specify specific characteristics of the concept even if these are already precoordinated in the term itself.

 The source of information that is typically used to model the patient record for CDS purposes may come from both structured and unstructured sources.
 Examples of structured or semi-structured sources might include (i) a patient record persisted in or generated from an EHR system in a format such as the CCDA or (ii) other structured content in electronic form that may be emitted from a clinical system (e.g., lab results, medication orders).

-Unstructured sources of content often include information in narrative form such as:
+Unstructured sources of content often include information in narrative form such as some contained in:

 Physician progress notes such as physician SOAP notes